CS222-UIUC/team-52-project/README.md

 This website is a tool for people to track inflation prices on grocery products, more specifically Kroger products
 1. Pulls data from Kroger ____??
 2. Website gets this data from the products and uses ____ to predict the price for the upcoming ___ days
-3. Website simulates the current total price with an Add To Cart button that allows u to see the total price if you were to buy the products today
+3. Website simulates the current total price with an Add To Cart function that allows u to see the total price if you were to buy the products today
 4. Website provides notification emails so you can save certain products and get an email when your perfered target price is hit

 # Technical Architecture